 Types of Mulch

-When we refer to mulch, we are talking about the organic material of trees that are spread lightly around plants in a garden bed.
+When we refer to mulch, we are talking about the organic material of trees that is spread lightly around plants in a garden bed.
 Rock and stone can also be used as ‘mulch’ in garden beds, but the look and function is very different.
 The most common forms of mulch are wood or bark that is chipped, shredded, or shaved.
 Western Red Cedar, Cocoa Shells, and hardwood material are the most popular options that you may have seen or even used in your own landscape.
 With these three types of mulch, the choice to buy a colored or dyed mulch is available at most retail centers.
 The colors used include shades of red, brown, gray, and black.
 Many customers prefer dyed mulch for the rich color it adds to the garden.

 Importance of Mulch

 The primary function of mulch in garden beds is to reduce invasive weeds and reduce washout from rain.
 When bare dirt or soil is exposed, it is vulnerable to weeds taking root.
 Rainwater can also come and completely washout the planting soil in the garden.
 By spreading a thin layer of mulch, the severity and frequency of those occurrences are reduced.
 A few other environmental benefits of mulch is moisture retention, protection for roots from temperature extremes, and added nutrients when the mulch decomposes.